meeb/django-distill/README.md

 ```

 The optional `distill_status_codes` argument accepts a tuple of status codes as integers
 which are permitted for the view to return without raising an error.
-By default this is
+By default, this is
 set to `(200,)` but you can override it if you need to for your site.

 ### Tracking Django's URL function support